Just lately the term ‘blogging voice’ seems to be popping up everywhere. What does it mean?

 Think about how you say things when you talk to your friends.
 And then write the same way on your blog.

-For people coming from the legal or academic worlds, or the corporate world, this is not easy.
-It goes against everything you were taught about written communication.
+If you’re coming from the legal, corporate or academic worlds, this is not easy.
+It goes against everything we were taught about written communication.

 But you do need to do it.